 Coverity, and not quite as expensive.
 Especially good at finding array bound violations.

-A capability for user-defined checks is available, but no rules checkers for the P10 rules.
+A capability for user-defined checks is available, including checkers for the

 (From [email protected]:) Frama-C is a framework for parsing and analysis of C code.

 The three main plug-ins are Value analysis (doing abstract interpretation

 like PolySpace or Astrée) and WP and Jessie (doing program proof in a Hoare-like framework).

 Frama-C is used by companies like Airbus and Dassault Aviation.